Exploring Departmental Awards for SAGE

 Workshop attendees identified opportunities for future collaboration across networks and between higher education institutions and industry.
 Attendees also identified the need for more self-reporting and data-sharing.

-The SAGE ACT Regional Network addressed the important issue of intersectionality in this workshop.
-The workshop provided participants with the opportunity to actively contribute to understanding and educating others on why intersectionality is important for innovative organisations.
+In this SAGE ACT Regional Network workshop, participants actively contributed to understanding and educating others on the importance of intersectionality for innovative organisations.

-Attendees took part in an Intersectionality Walk: scenarios where they took on different personas to step into the shoes of others.
-One attendee commented on the power of the “whole body experience of the role play”, while another said that the activity provided “a visual shock of what exclusion or leaving people behind looks like”.
+Attendees took part in an Intersectionality Walk, where they walked in the shoes of others by adopting different personas in fictitious scenarios.
+One attendee commented on the power of the “whole-body experience of the role play”, while another said that the activity provided “a visual shock of what exclusion or leaving people behind looks like”.

 Walking in the shoes of others during a workshop on intersectionality at #CGE2020 Everyone may appear to start in the same space but that can rapidly change pic.twitter.com/pJK2XmqZnC